You’ve heard of digital marketing consulting.

 First of all, do you have a reliable email list (and a way to grow it?)
 Do you know which email automation tools are right for you?
 Which metrics you should be tracking?
 How often you should be sending them, or what elements you should be testing?

-Maybe not, but you can be sure a good digital marketing consultant does.
+Maybe not, but you can be sure a good marketing consultant does.

 But those numbers don’t happen by themselves, and to make yours successful there are several factors to take into consideration, including timing, bold CTAs, product reminders, related items, and convincing copy.

-Digital marketing consulting is complicated, to say the least.
+Digital marketing consultants have a complicated job, to say the least.

 But at its heart, it involves getting a client seen – in search engines, in prospects inboxes, and in their social feeds.